johnboyes/gauge-python-selenium-example/README.md

-# Gauge, Python, Selenium and Hoverfly example
+# Gauge, Python and Selenium example

-Example end-to-end tests using gauge, python, selenium, and hoverfly
+Example end-to-end executable specifications using Gauge, Python and Selenium